 How long are 4,000 hours?
 Well, if you work a 40-hour work week, that becomes 100 weeks.
 When you add in vacation time, you’re looking at about two years of work.
 It will be longer if you work part-time.

 If you go to a state-approved trade school, you need to pass an exam and complete your hours.

 To become a general electrician, you need to have 8,000 hours of work experience.
 That’s four years of experience working 40 hours a week.

 There are many advantages of a trade school come to light.
 Explore those options before making your decision.

 Becoming an Electrical Contractor

 What if you want to get certified as an electrical contractor?
 This requires that you get a C-10 license from the California Contractors State License Board.
 There are a lot of requirements that you need to meet, including hours worked, and passing exams.

-You need to have completed an apprenticeship and on-the-job experience as a certified electrician, or have attended a State of California approved trade school.
+You need to have completed an apprenticeship and on-the-job experience as a certified electrician, or have attended the State of California-approved trade school.
 You’ll have a lengthy application packet to fill out and supply additional documentation to prove your experience.